Do you want to add conversion-tracking features to your WordPress website?

 Next, you need to choose how to connect your website and send activity to Facebook.

-Upon activation, you need to visit the Code Snippets » Header & Footer page.
-From here, you need to paste the Facebook Pixel base code in the header section.
+Upon activation, you need to visit the Code Snippets » Conversion Pixel page and go to the Facebook tab.
+From here, you need to paste the Facebook Pixel ID in the respective field.

 If you run Twitter Ads to promote your business, then you’ll need to set up Twitter conversion tracking to measure the success of your ads.

-Simply log in to your Twitter Ads account and click on the Tools » Conversion tracking link.
+Simply log in to your Twitter Ads account and click on the Tools » Event manager from the menu at the top.

 Upon activation, you need to visit the Code Snippets » Header & Footer page.
-Now you can paste the Twitter conversion tracking code into the Body section.
+Now you can paste the Twitter pixel code into the Header section.

-Once you have successfully installed the conversion tracking code, you will be able to view reports under the conversion tracking page on your Twitter Ads account.
+After you have successfully installed the pixel code, you can track conversions on your Twitter Ads account.

 Optimizing Conversion Rates to Boost Sales